 All the incompatible drivers will be listed after scan, click “Repair” to fix those drivers or you are also able to update them to the latest versions by clicking “Update”.

-Restart your computer to make the updated graphics drivers come into effect.
+Restart your computer to make the updated graphics driver come into effect.

 Windows OS can’t recognize the integrated and the discrete graphics card at the same time.
 So if you have both of them, you’d better enable GPU directly from BIOS.
-Follow below steps to do so:
+Follow the steps below to do so:

 Step 1.
 Keep pressing F2/Del to enter BIOS while your computer boots.

 Step 2.
 Find dGPU feature from Chipset >dGPUConfiguration section and then set it to Enabled.

 Command Prompt can also be a fix to resolve GPU not detecting issue on Windows 10 AU.
 But it is workable only when it is running as the administrator.
 Below is how:

 Step 1.
 Press Windows Key + X and select Command Prompt (Admin).

 Step 2.
 Enter bcdedit /set pciexpress forcedisable and then hit Enter to run it.

 Step 3.
 Close Command Prompt and then reinstall your graphics drivers.